e2crawfo/hrr-scaling/README.md

 The model supports GPU acceleration through nVidia's CUDA API, and indeed this is all but required for running the model with all ~117,000 concepts in WordNet.
 However, if you don't have access to a CUDA-capable GPU, you can still run the model with a reduced number of concepts using the -p command line argument (see below).

-To obtain the package, simply clone this repository onto your machine using the ``git clone`` command.
+To obtain the package, clone this repository onto your machine using the ``git clone`` command.

 #### GPU Setup
 If you don't intend to use a GPU to run simulations, this section can be safely skipped.
 Otherwise read on, and in just a few simple steps you can be running simulations at GPU-accelerated speeds